librenms/librenms/doc/Extensions/Authentication.md

 ```

 Typically auth_ldap_suffix, auth_ldap_group, auth_ldap_groupbase, auth_ldap_groups are what's required to be configured.
+It is highly suggested to create a bind user, other wise "remember me", alerting AD users, and the API will not work.

 An example config setup for use with Jumpcloud LDAP as a service is: